jamenne/MotorControl/README.md

 ## Requirements to run terminal program

-Availability of the following libraries (author: Janine Müller):
+Availability of the following libraries (author: Janine Menne):
 * [RS232Communication][4]